SolarNetworkFoundation/solarnetwork.net/content/_index.md

 {{<section/column class="sn-alt sn-dark" title="Flexible pricing to fit your business needs" buttons="pricing">}}

   Our goal is to support free use of SolarNetwork for those who only generate small amounts of data.
-  Organisations pay through subscription plans which maintain the services we provide, and tax-deductible donations bolster our services.
+  We offer SolarNetwork support services for organisations that can be tailored to your specific needs, and offer SolarNetwork platform subscription plans based on your platform usage.
+We also accept tax-deductible donations to bolster our services.
 All of our profits support helping people transform their energy ecosystem for a more sustainable future.

 {{</section/column>}}